Hypfer/Valetudo/docs/_pages/general/rooting-instructions.md

 **This was patched in many new firmwares.
 Do NOT update your robot via the Mi Home app if you want to root.**

+Unfortunately, L10 Pro and Z10 Pro robots made after 2021-10 come with a vendor patched recovery firmware version so for those robots you are not able to use this method anymore.

 There are other ways to root as well, however this one is very easy and very reliable so use that if you can.
 What we're doing is basically just injecting a custom OTA update including hooks for valetudo, and sshd etc.